cs481-ekh/f22-kneed-for-speed/README.md

 If they are working with a cartilage file, users must then click on the "Choose File" button following the "Results File" label and select a Results data file from their local drive.
-Results files must be in .csv format and the file name must include the pressure type it will display-
-\_S for stress files and \_LE for strain files.
+Results files must be in .csv format and the file name must include the pressure type it will display- '\_S' for stress files and '\_LE' for strain files.
 If they do not select a results file, the cartilage will be drawn in one single color rather than with a heat map applied.

 ![KnApp](./docs/knapp-choose-file-2.png)